aaemnnosttv/hexo-site/src/_posts/2013-10-04-aliases-post-link-shortcodes-0-3.md

 **This syntax and ability applies to all attributes!**

-**Note:** in the new alias definition above that I changed the `'slug' =&gt; 'contact'` to `'post_id' =&gt; 15`.
+**Note:** in the new alias definition above that I changed the `'slug' => 'contact'` to `'post_id' => 15`.
 Using the `post_id` will save a query the first time.
 It's probably not at all noticeable from a performance standpoint.
 I generally prefer to use the post slug with PLS shortcodes for it's semantic value, so you can see what page/post it's actually linking to, where if you're using the ID, it's not obvious at all.

 More importantly, it protects the integrity of the link as post slugs can be changed, whereas the post_id will always be the same.